houman-nr/DataStructure-CarAgancyServices/README.md

 # DataSructure-CarAgancyServices
+## Practicing using diffrent data structures
-mainly what it does is that makes a commandline based program to organize the data in diffrent kind of data structures like trees and linked list.
+what it does is that makes a command line based program to organize the data in diffrent kind of data structures like trees and linked list.